 Please click here to download the Tax Guide 2021 for Dexus Convenience Retail REIT (formerly APN Convenience Retail REIT).

 Fund Payment Notices

 Managed Investment Trusts like Dexus Convenience Retail REIT are required to provide some specific information about their distributions to the ASX to assist custodians to determine the amount of Australian withholding tax to deduct from on payment to investors.
-A record of these quarterly notices is available in our ASX Announcement section here.
+A historical record of these quarterly notices is available in our ASX Announcements section here.

 Dexus Convenience Retail REIT Contact

 The Australian tax consequences of the sale or other disposal of an DXC Security and the allocation of any Attribution Managed Investment Trust (AMIT) cost base net amount – excess/shortfall (as detailed on the annual Taxation Component Statement) will typically depend on the cost base that the security holder has in the their DXC Securities.

 This cost base needs to be determined in respect of each of the three different securities that make up each stapled DXC Security and this needs to be done in respect of the various tranches of DXC Securities the security holder has.

 The cost base of DXC Securities a security holder has will be calculated in a different way depending on whether the DXC Securities were acquired in the 2017 IPO (described above), were acquired as a result of an investment in a predecessor fund (APN Portfolio Plus Property or APN Retail Property Fund) or were acquired after the IPO (e.g. purchased on the ASX).